lvanrooijen/IW2BR/README.md

 # IW-2-BR

 IW-2-BR is intended to be a study platform.
-A user can create an enviroment per subject. create and add notes, flashcards and exams to test their knowledge. for more information visit the projects [Wiki Pages](https://github.com/lvanrooijen/IW2BR/wiki)
+For more information on the project and it's features visit the projects [Wiki Pages](https://github.com/lvanrooijen/IW2BR/wiki)

 ## Requirements